+It’s time to plan your trip South.
 Drive or fly?
-These days, with airlines suddenly canceling flights by the thousand, the popularity of driving is up.
-For those of us on the East Coast, the drive portends endless hours on dread I-95 and endless unhappy meals at exits enchained by fast food.
+These days, with airlines suddenly canceling flights by the thousand, the popularity of driving is up, and then there’s the greater global warming impact of air travel (if there are two or more of you in the car.)
+For those of us on the East Coast, the drive portends long hours on I-95 and, worse, endless unhappy meals at the infestation of fast food at exits.

-For a review of each place, click on the red-text link.
-The review will include a link to the restaurant’s website, if there is one.
-Be sure to check hours, outside seating, and other details before you go.
+There also are some top places to eat at likely overnight places along the way, especially once you get settled in Florida from the Palm Beaches all the way to Key West.
+Below you’ll find a review of each place (click on the red-text link), or if I don’t have a review, there’ll be a link to it’s website, if there is one.
+Be sure to check hours, outside seating, and other details before you stop.
 Things change rapidly in the restaurant world these days.

 First, a warning: aggressive Virginia State Troopers lurk between DC and Richmond, and farther south local law enforcement generates much revenue around Emporia.

 Another Fredericksburg gem is the Mason-Dixon Cafe, only 10 minutes from 95 at either the US 17 or VA 3 exits, north and south of town, respectively.
 You can get off at one exit and back on the other.
-The food is good and the architecture is striking, and Carl’s a legendary ice cream place, is right next door.
+The food is tasty, the architecture is striking, and Carl’s a legendary ice cream place, is right next door.

-If you want ribs — and I don’t advise eating ribs while driving — the best place is The Original Ronnie’s, a short drive east of 95.
+Just a few miles off the interstate north of Richmond is Buz and Ned’s Real Barbecue.
+Buz cooks exclusively with wood and the pork is graced with smoke flavor.
+Buz is especially proud of his ribs: he beat Bobby Flay in a Throwdown, but if you want ribs — and I don’t advise eating ribs while driving — the best place near Richmond is The Original Ronnie’s, a short drive east of 95.
 Ronnie’s also serves other meats, jackfruit, and some fried dishes.
 It’s a very good place.
 There’s a picnic table outside, but check for indoor service.

 If you can, you should save your powder, and perhaps spend the night, to have a big old meal at ZZQ Texas Craft Barbecue.
 The brisket is just sensational, and ZZQ’s a top contender for the best brisket in the East.
 The rest of the menu also is top notch.